commodity-js/commodity/packages/commodity/README.md

 # commodity

+IN CONSTRUCTION, please do not install versions v0.0.x!!!

 First fully type-inferred and type-safe DI solution for Typescript!
 No OOP, reflect-metadata, decorators, annotations or compiler magic, just pure functions!

 ## Why Commodity?